 If you're considering buying home weights, it's a good idea to go to the gym and see which weights feel just heavy enough to lift for your chosen exercises, for around 10 reps.
 If you're not able to do that, contact us and we'll help you make a decision based on your age and current activity levels.

 Weight training can, of course, make you look like a bodybuilder, but only if you train like a bodybuilder!
 To achieve the muscular look, you have to eat a lot of protein and train with very heavy weights on a regular basis.
-Adding weight training to your workouts, even on a regular basis will only tone and strengthen muscles unless you're eating a lot and lifting very heavy weight.
+Adding weight training to your workouts, even on a regular basis will only tone and strengthen muscles unless you're eating a lot and lifting very heavy weights.
 One of the benefits of weight training is that you can tailor it to suit your desired results.